mit-rss/intro_to_ros/README.md

 ### Automated Tests

-You can download the test binary to check your solutions locally by going to the [release page here](https://github.com/mit-rss/intro_to_ros/releases) and downloading the `run_tests` binary.
+You can download the test binary to check your solutions locally by going to the [release page here](https://github.com/mit-rss/intro_to_ros/releases) and downloading the `run_tests` binary. **Run this autograder AFTER you have completed questions 1-6**.
 Most people will probably need to use the `amd64` version but if your Mac's chip is M1-M3, you'll need to use the `arm64` version. **Make sure you place the binary in your `ros_exercises` folder**:

 ```